Back to top

 Some recipes freeze better than others.
 Here is a list of 10 Big Batch Dinners that taste just as good the second time around.

-Get tips on how to freeze and thaw leftovers safely, and find a helpful chart on how long those leftovers (and other frozen ingredients) will last in the freezer.
+Here is a helpful food-safety chart that shows how long leftovers (and other frozen ingredients) will last in the freezer.

-Over at The Kitchn you can find a helpful guide on the types of packaging for freezing.
+Over at The Kitchn you can find a helpful guide for different types of packaging for freezing.